nowy/examples-fe/apps/routing/README.md

 ## Running an example app

-To start the development server run `nx serve router-auth`.
+To start the development server run `nx serve routing`.
 Open your browser and navigate to the URL provided in the terminal.
 Happy coding!